by

 loose bosses to hold them in place, but this is usually a temporary

 solution at best.
-Most manufacturers offer the tools and parts to repair
+Most manufacturers offer the tools and parts to

-damage your frame.
+accidentally damage your frame.

 Water bottles can